romainducrocq/DQN-initial-DQN/README.md

 - Multi-processing learning.
 - Tensorboard visualization.

-1. Create a custom environment in env/ with pyglet opengl and wrap it in the OpenAI gym framework in env/custom_env.py.
+1. Create a custom environment in env/ with pyglet and wrap it in gym in env/custom_env.py.
 2. Configure the hyperparameters and neural net architecture in dqn/config/dqn_config.py.
 3. Train the model with `python3 train.py`.
 4. Observe the AI with `python3 observe.py -dir save/my_model.pack`.
-5. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/ && firefox http://localhost:6006/`.
+5. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/`.
 6. And beat the AI with `python3 play.py` to assert dominance on the machines.

 The following algorithms are implemented:
 - DQN.
 - Double DQN.
 - Dueling DQN.
 - Priority Experience Replay DQN (in progress).

 ### Software Requirements